HOW TO USE THE EDIBLE TREE GUIDE AT THIS WEBSITE

 COMPLY WITH REGULATIONS AND RESTRICTIONS

-Understand and comply with all regulatory requirements and restrictions that might apply to planting and managing trees, especially trees in the vicinity of overhead power lines and buried utilities.
+Understand and comply with all regulatory requirements and restrictions that might apply to planting and managing trees, especially trees in the vicinity of overhead and buried utility lines.
 Before implementing any actions described herein, readers should review all regulations that might pertain to their location and/or adjacent properties and adhere to all requirements.
 If in doubt, consult with local regulatory experts.

 Ann Audrey, Environmental Consultant